-Research Themes and Grand Challenges
+Research Themes and the Grand Challenges

 As we entered the 21th century, the society is facing three major problems that persistently haunt us and threaten the progress of our economy and civilization.
 These are 1) energy, 2) environment, and 3) healthcare.
 At UCLA, the Chemical and Biomolecular Engineering faculty addresses these problems using various approaches based on fundamental principles of chemistry, physics, and biology, and aided by advanced mathematical modeling and computational tools.
 Although immediate project goals for each individual faculty may vary, we all address these grand challenges in one way or another.
 For detailed description of projects, please visit individual faculty’s web site.

 More than 85% of our energy comes from fossil sources, including petroleum, coal, and natural gas.
 However, relying on fossil resources is not desirable nor sustainable.
 Oil production peaked a few years ago, but the demand continues to increase rapidly because of the growth of population and the development in third-world countries.
 Meanwhile, the carbon dioxide released because of the use of fossil fuel has caused increasing concerns and possible climate changes.
 It is the responsibility of the chemical engineer to develop alternatives to replace fossil resources as raw material for fuels and chemicals, and to utilize available resources more effectively.